open-learning/git4ol/guide.md

 2042bd20e49548e677a3212a4ebe428168739643 commit	refs/heads/master
 ```

 You can add, modify and delete `git` refs using `git update-ref`.
-To add a ref called `test` pinting to the current `HEAD` just do this:
+To add a ref called `test` pointing to the current `HEAD` just do this:

 ```shell
 user@shell:~/git4ol$ git update-ref refs/test HEAD